slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 # Deployment Guide
 Please follow the steps below to set up the Azure environment.

-## Step 1: Get the Required Datasets
+## Step 1: Download the Required Datasets
 There are 2 data sources that are used in this solution.
 Due to the size of the data, you will download the data directly from their website.

 1. [State Drug Utilization Database](https://www.medicaid.gov/medicaid/prescription-drugs/state-drug-utilization-data/index.html) (SDUD) - This data represents covered outpatient drugs paid for by state Medicaid agencies.
 We will be using this data to analyze drug prescription rends between the years 2018-2020.